Programme Structure

 • AI and Humanity

-• Climate Change: Past, Present and Future
+• Climate Change: Global and Local Solutions

 3. Cultures of the Modern World (1 CU) - Choose 1 Course from the following examples: